Thoughts

 About the Author

-I’m also passionate about emerging technologies that do social good by improving business outcomes.
+I’m passionate about emerging technologies that do social good by improving business outcomes.
 At TalentHub, our mission is to use technology and AI to raise the standard of recruitment – improving candidate experience, enabling recruiters to succeed, and helping companies hire better people faster.
-For too long, the industry has depended on time-strapped recruiters working without the right tools.
+For too long, the industry has depended on time-strapped recruiters working with cumbersome tools.
 The future looks brighter, though uncertain, and I’m committed to building solutions that make a lasting difference.